Upcoming Tech Sessions

 Classes at the Library

-We are starting an online class, Introduction to HTML for the month of October.
-It is course from an online website, Webucator.
+An online course, Introduction to HTML, is available from an online website, Webucator.
 The course is free for library users, but needs a coupon code.
 There’s no deadline to sign up.

 To get the coupon code, use This Form requesting the Webucator code.
 To use the code, go to the HTML self-paced training page at Webucator.com or https://www.webucator.com/html-training/course/introduction-to-html/.
 Scroll down the right column to Self-Paced Course and click on Register Now.
 Fill in the required information and in the payment method, highlight Coupon.
 ‘Continue to payment’ will allow you to enter the coupon code and set up a password to sign in with.

 The course will show the main parts of building a webpage using HTML.
 It will not add styles or formatting which would be covered on a course on CSS, Cascading Style Sheets.
+A course on CSS is also available from Webucator.
 Additional information on HTML can be found at the w3schools.com website.
-If you need help or have questions, use the This Form link and we will get back to you.
+If you need help with the course or have questions, use the This Form link and we will get back to you.

 3D Printing at the Library